Withings ScanWatch Nova vs Samsung Galaxy Watch 8 Classic

 Which one is better?

-The Samsung Galaxy Watch 8 Classic is the better buy for most people - its 3,000-nit display crushes the Withings ScanWatch Nova's monochrome screen.
-That said, grab the Withings if you need long-lasting battery life - it's a no-brainer with 30 days of use.
+The Samsung Galaxy Watch 8 Classic is the better buy for most people - its vibrant 1.34-inch display crushes the Withings ScanWatch Nova's small screen.
+That said, grab the Withings if you want unmatched battery life with 30 days of use - it’s perfect for those who prioritize health tracking over notifications.

 Who should buy each?

-Choose the Withings ScanWatch Nova if: you want 30 days of battery life, need advanced health metrics like ECG, or prefer a classic diver watch aesthetic.
+Choose the Withings ScanWatch Nova if: you want 30 days of battery life, prefer a sleek, elegant design, or prioritize clinical-grade health monitoring.

 Conclusion